 - We hope to be sailing for 10+ years.
 Ideally we would like to stay out until Taj graduates high school.
 Then again, I’m guessing Christian and I will want to sail alone (sans kids!), so who knows!

 - “Parking” our boat will mostly consist of dropping our anchor in safe anchorages along the way.
-We will most likely find a place to dock it or moor it only if we stay in New Zealand, Australia, South Africa to work for an extended period.
+We will most likely find a place to dock it only if we stay in New Zealand, Australia, South Africa to work for an extended period.
 Our goal is to not pay for docking or mooring as much as possible in order to keep on a low cruising budget.

 Q: What will you do for income?